yunginnanet/apt-proxy/README_CN.md

 ./apt-proxy -h

 Usage of apt-proxy:
+  -alpine string
+    	the alpine mirror for fetching packages
   -cachedir string
-    	the dir to store cache data in (default "./.aptcache") -debian string
+    	the dir to store cache data in (default "./.aptcache") -centos string
+    	the centos mirror for fetching packages
+  -debian string
     	the debian mirror for fetching packages
   -debug